porunov/acme_client/README.md

 If you want to test the client then use a test server:<br>
 `--server-url https://acme-staging.api.letsencrypt.org/directory`

+If you will use Letsencrypt's production server for testing you can reach limits which is set by Letsencrypt (or your ACME provider).

 ## Options:
 See all available options in wiki: https://github.com/porunov/acme_client/wiki/Options